John-Abbott-College/1T4-Notes/wk11/images_compression.md

 <br>

+You can get a sense of the reasoning behind this chart by reviewing the previous set of slides on [image resolution](./images_resolution).
+The general principle is: use the smallest file format available that meets the minimum display requirements.

 ## Optimizing Compression

 Image compressors use a variety of techniques to lower the number of required bits per pixel in order to reduce file size.